rock72427/JavaScript-Notes/notes.md

 ### Concatination

-- Joining or combining tow or more operands is known as concatination.
+- Joining or combining two or more operands is known as concatination.
 - To perform concatination we use (+) operator.
 - For concatination at least one operand should be string type